ShishirShekhar/counter/README.md

 ## Contributing

 Contributions are welcome!
 If you have any ideas, improvements, or bug fixes, please open an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).

+Feel free to customize and add more sections as needed.
+Make sure to update the installation and usage instructions based on your project's specific setup.